anyks/alm/README.md

 The are many toolkits capable of creating language models: ([KenLM](https://github.com/kpu/kenlm), [SriLM](https://github.com/BitMindLab/SRILM), [IRSTLM](https://github.com/irstlm-team/irstlm)), and each of those toolkits may have a reason to exist.
 But our language model creation toolkit has the following goals and features:

 - **UTF-8 support**: Full UTF-8 support without third-party dependencies.
-- **Support of many data formats**: Arpa, Vocab, Map Sequence, N-grams, Binary alm dictionary.
+- **Support of many data formats**: ARPA, Vocab, Map Sequence, N-grams, Binary alm dictionary.
 - **Smoothing algorithms**: Kneser-Nay, Modified Kneser-Nay, Witten-Bell, Additive, Good-Turing, Absolute discounting.
 - **Normalisation and preprocessing for corpora**: Transferring corpus to lowercase, smart tokenization, ability to create black - and white - lists for n-grams.
-- **Arpa modification**: Frequencies and n-grams replacing, adding new n-grams with frequencies, removing n-grams.
+- **ARPA modification**: Frequencies and n-grams replacing, adding new n-grams with frequencies, removing n-grams.
 - **Pruning**: N-gram removal based on specified criteria.
 - **Removal of low-probability n-grams**: Removal of n-grams which backoff probability is higher than standard probability.
-- **Arpa recovery**: Recovery of damaged n-grams in arpa with subsequent recalculation of their backoff probabilities.
+- **ARPA recovery**: Recovery of damaged n-grams in ARPA with subsequent recalculation of their backoff probabilities.
 - **Support of additional word features**: Feature extraction: (numbers, roman numbers, ranges of numbers, numeric abbreviations, any other custom attributes) using scripts written in Python3.
 - **Text preprocessing**: Unlike all other language model toolkits, ALM can extract correct context from files with unnormalized texts.
 - **Unknown word token accounting**: Accounting of 〈unk〉 token as full n-gram.
 - **Redefinition of 〈unk〉 token**: Ability to redefine an attribute of an unknown token.
-- **N-grams preprocessing**: Ability to pre-process n-grams before adding them to arpa using custom Python3 scripts.
+- **N-grams preprocessing**: Ability to pre-process n-grams before adding them to ARPA using custom Python3 scripts.
 - **Binary container for Language Models**: The binary container supports compression, encryption and installation of copyrights.
 - **Convenient visualization of the Language model assembly process**: ALM implements several types of visualizations: textual, graphic, process indicator, and logging to files or console.
 - **Collection of all n-grams**: Unlike other language model toolkits, ALM is guaranteed to extract all possible n-grams from the corpus, regardless of their length (except for Modified Kneser-Nay); you can also force all n-grams to be taken into account even if they occured only once.